-The master servicer and Capital One each generally, subject to certain exclusions identified in the Sub-Servicing Agreement, agrees in the Sub-Servicing Agreement to indemnify and hold harmless the master servicer, in the case of Capital One, and Capital One, in the case of the master servicer (including any of their partners, directors, officers, employees or agents) from and against any and all liability, claim, loss, out-of-pocket cost (including reasonable attorneys' fees, including in connection with the enforcement of such indemnified party's rights under the Sub-Servicing Agreement), penalty, expense or damage of the master servicer, in the case of Capital One, and Capital One, in the case of the master servicer (including any of their partners, directors, officers, employees or agents) resulting from (i) any breach by the indemnitor of a representation, warranty, covenant or agreement made by it in the Sub-Servicing Agreement or (ii) any willful misconduct, bad faith, fraud or negligence by the indemnitor in the performance of its obligations or duties under the Sub-Servicing Agreement or by reason of negligent disregard of such obligations and duties.
+The master servicer and Berkadia each agrees in the Sub-Servicing Agreement to indemnify and hold harmless the master servicer, in the case of Berkadia, and Berkadia, in the case of the master servicer (including any of their partners, directors, officers, general or limited partners, shareholders, members, managers, employees or agents) from and against any and all liability, claim, loss, out-of-pocket costs (including reasonable attorneys' fees, including in connection with the enforcement of such indemnified party's rights under the Sub-Servicing Agreement), penalty, expense or damage of the master servicer, in the case of Berkadia, and Berkadia, in the case of the master servicer (including any of their partners, directors, officers, general or limited partners, shareholders, members, employees or agents), resulting from (i) any breach by the indemnitor of any representation, warranty, covenant or agreement made by it in the Sub-Servicing Agreement or (ii) any willful misconduct, bad faith, fraud or negligence by the indemnitor in the performance of its obligations or duties under the Sub-Servicing Agreement or by reason of negligent disregard of such obligations and duties.

-Capital One may be terminated under the Sub-Servicing Agreement in certain limited cases, including upon an event of default and at the direction of Freddie Mac.
+Berkadia may be terminated under the Sub-Servicing Agreement in certain limited cases, including upon an event of default or at the direction of Freddie Mac.

-The information set forth above in this section "-Summary of Significant Sub-Servicing Agreement" has been provided by Capital One.
-Neither the depositor nor any other person other than Capital One makes any representation or warranty as to the accuracy or completeness of such information.
+The information set forth above in this section "-Summary of Significant Sub-Servicing Agreements-Berkadia Commercial Mortgage LLC" has been provided by Berkadia.
+Neither the depositor nor any other person other than Berkadia makes any representation or warranty as to the accuracy or completeness of such information.